What’s worse than having a stubborn patient? For a practice, it’s having no patient at all.

 7. Schedule appointments properly.
 Schedule as accurately as you can so patients don’t have to wait too long.
 Long waiting times can lead patients to think you don’t care about their time, and cause them to cancel their next appointment.
 Also, schedule appointments as close to the initial patient call as possible.
 The longer the time lapse between the appointment setting and the actual appointment, the more likely it will be forgotten.

 Get to know more about our services.
-Contact Park Medical Billing or calling 1-201-585-7306 today
+Contact Park Medical Billing and call 1-201-585-7306 today